mrenrich84/CV/README.md

 #### Enthusiastic and passionated
 I can be very passionated at the task I have been given, striving to deliver my best product.
 Where I have seen others shy away from difficulties, I mostly take the challenge and push to overcome obstacles.

-#### Code craftmanship and thorough testing
-During Makers Academy I falled in love with the concept of "beautiful code".
-My mission as a coder is now to deliver the most "beatiful code" possible, meaning code that is:
-- clear: code reads almost as plain English and it's flow can be quickly followed and understood;
-- elegant: code algorithms are neat and efficient at the same time;
-- malleable: code welcomes changes and extensions.

-TDD was another revelation: I found it so beatiful, helpfull and easy to code with tests on your side that I cannot think about surviving in this world without it.

 #### Thrives under pressure and high responsibility
 My 7 years as hidrographic surveyor were mostly 6am-6pm or 12-12 shifts, 7 days a week, usually 4 weeks on/off - flying somewhere in the world and work on new vessels, people, equipment, projects